-The Basel III Pillar 3 Disclosures contained in this document relate to RHB Bank Thailand Operations for the year ended 31st December 2016 and is the annual disclosure prepared in compliance with the requirements set forth in Bank of Thailands Notification No. SorNorSor 4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013.
-This report also includes comparative quantitative information of the preceding year 2015.
+The Basel III Pillar 3 Disclosures contained in this document relate to RHB Bank Thailand Operations for the year ended 31st December 2017 and is the annual disclosure prepared in compliance with the requirements set forth in Bank of Thailand's Notification No. SorNorSor 4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013.
+This report also includes comparative quantitative information of the preceding year 2016.

-RHB Bank Berhad (±he Bank) in Thailand has a network of two branches and is a branch office of the RHB Banking Group operations with its Head Office in Malaysia.
-In operating the business, RHB Bank Thailand is guided by the Group Policies, Bank Negara Malaysias Guidelines and Bank of Thailands Guidelines, whichever is more stringent.
+RHB Bank Berhad ('the Bank') has a network of two branches in Thailand.
+RHB Bank Thailand Operations is a branch office of the Bank and is part of RHB Banking Group with its Head Office in Malaysia.
+In operating the business, RHB Bank Thailand Operations is guided by the Group Policies, Bank Negara Malaysia's Guidelines and Bank of Thailand's Guidelines, whichever is more stringent.

-The quantitative disclosure herein relates to RHB Bank Thailand Operations only whereas the general qualitative disclosure under Section 3.0: Disclosure C contains the Groups Risk Management Framework, Policies and Guidelines, which are also applicable to RHB Bank Thailand Operations.
+The quantitative disclosure herein relates to RHB Bank Thailand Operations only whereas the general qualitative disclosure under Section 3.0: Disclosure C contains the Group's Risk Management Framework, Policies and Guidelines, which are also applicable to RHB Bank Thailand Operations.

-Other details pertaining to the RHB Banking Group are available under the Corporate Profile: Investor Relations of the Group of official website at www.rhbgroup.com.
+Other details pertaining to the RHB Banking Group are available under the Corporate Profile: Investor Relations of the Group's official website at www.rhbgroup.com.